 In the end, we decided on The Rubens at the Palace Hotel Royal Tea service because of their excellent reviews and ideal location close to the gates of Buckingham Palace.
+The Rubens is also frequently mentioned as one of the best hotels in London for families, so they are very used to catering to children.
 After a busy morning seeing the sights, we did a discrete and quick tidy up (pulling up socks, tucking in shirts) to then be warmly welcomed by The Rubens dapper doorman.

 Please take a peek at our kid friendly afternoon tea London experience in this one minute video, or keep on reading to learn more.

 See also: Things to do in London with Teens

 Children’s Afternoon Tea London Video

 Although we have enjoyed afternoon tea on other occasions in our hometown of Vancouver, there was nothing quite like having a truly authentic experience in a London tea room.
 Perfect for children, The Rubens at the Place offers the Prince or Princess Royal Tea, which is a smaller version of their adult afternoon tea, but with some kid-friendly substitutions recommended.

 My children could not believe their eyes when the 3 tiered tray arrived full of delectable goodies, custom tailored for the palates of younger guests.
 Favourites of my kids included the ham and cheese sandwich (substituted for the Filet of Castle of Mey Beef sandwich in the adult version), the red velvet cupcake and the orange scented scones.